ShadowXeldron/ShadowXeldrons-S3AIR-Mods/README.md

 ### This mod is a work-in-progress and should not be considered feature complete!
 A WIP project that I'm on and off about.
 Simply put, what this does is it expands the number of unique sound IDs and plays them at specific moments.

-Fun fact: This repository was originally meant for this project
+Fun fact: This repository was originally meant for this project, but then AirWay1 bailed on us and got our GameBanana page condemned by the S3AIR Discord.
+Thus, I ended up repurposing this repository for all my projects.

 No SHC Splash
 -